Capillary/ecom-api-document/source/index.html.md

 # Introduction

-Capillary e-com APIs are RESTful APIs that can be used to configure merchant data, handle customer activities, and manage orders.
-ECOM APIs can be used for various in-house products and 3rd party integrations.
+Capillary Anywhere Commerce APIs are RESTful APIs that can be used to configure merchant data, handle customer activities, and manage orders.
+Anywhere Commerce APIs can be used for various in-house products and 3rd party integrations.

-This document provides detailed information about each e-com API with appropriate sample codes.
+This document provides detailed information about each Anywhere Commerce API with appropriate sample codes.

 # Authentication (Merchant Setup on Admin Portal)
-Capillary e-com APIs can be authenticated in two ways and the Authentication Headers differ based on the type you choose.
+Capillary Anywhere Commerce APIs can be authenticated in two ways and the Authentication Headers differ based on the type you choose.

 ## OAuth 1.0 Authentication
 OAuth protocol authenticates users via tokens (a unique string that identifies a user), that is, instead of sending actual credentials to the server on every request, you can first exchange your user credentials for a 'token', and then authenticate the user based on this 'token'.
 The frequency of users passing credentials over the network will be less.

-To access data through authorized e-com Developer APIs, it is required to use oAuth authentication as the input.
+To access data through authorized Anywhere Commerce Developer APIs, it is required to use oAuth authentication as the input.

 ### Headers
 |  | |